April 20, 2021

 Sanitary Sewer Overflow Initiative Benefits Webinar

-Learn about the Sanitary Sewer Overflow Initiatives occuring in the North Texas area and how those initiatives have impacted the number of overflows over time.
+Learn about the Sanitary Sewer Overflow Initiatives occurring in the North Texas area and how those initiatives have impacted the number of overflows over time.
 This webinar features Mary Gugliuzza, from the City of Fort Worth Water Department, and Scott Hoelzle, from the North Texas Municipal Water District.

 View the webinar recording